Streamlining Appointment Booking for NYC’s Financial Empowerment Center

 -Appointment Portal User

-Tripled traffic, but 70% dropped off mid-booking due to confusing flow, vague CTAs, language barriers, and slow feedback—highlighting a need for a clearer, more accessible experience.
+Tripled traffic, but 70% dropped off mid-booking due to unclear flow, slow feedback and poor accessibility.

-Tripled traffic, but 70% dropped off mid-booking due to confusing flow, vague CTAs, language barriers, and slow feedback—highlighting a need for a clearer, more accessible experience.
+Tripled traffic, but 70% dropped off mid-booking due to unclear flow, slow feedback and poor accessibility.

 Users must scroll through a long, unfiltered list to find their location.